Bilawal-2/kotlin-serial-comm/README.md

 # kotlin-serial-comm

-This Repository is serial communication client.
+This Repository is for serial communication client in kotlin.